TLC: Tables, Ladders & Chairs (2014): Pre show

 The TLC: Tables, Ladders, Chairs... and Stairs Kickoff pre-show included the Kickoff panel of Renee Young, Booker T, Paul Heyman, and Alex Riley previewing the matches.
 Also on the Kickoff show, The New Day (Big E and Kofi Kingston) (accompanied by Xavier Woods) took on Gold and Stardust in a tag team match.
-In the end, Big E and Kingston performed the Midnight Hour on Rhodes to win the match.
+In the end, Big E and Kingston performed the Midnight Hour on Stardust to win the match.